dynamicslab/pysensors/README.rst

 ^^^^^
 The basis in which measurement data are represented can have a dramatic effect on performance.
 PySensors implements the three bases most commonly used for sparse sensor placement: raw measurements, SVD/POD/PCA modes, and random projections.
-Bases can be easily incorporated into `SensorSelector` and `SSPOC` classes:
+Bases can be easily incorporated into ``SSPOR`` and ``SSPOC`` classes:

 .. code-block:: python

   basis = pysensors.basis.SVD(n_basis_modes=20)
-  recon_model = pysensors.SensorSelector(basis=basis)
+  recon_model = pysensors.reconstruction.SSPOR(basis=basis)
   class_model = pysensors.classification.SSPOC(basis=basis)

 See `this example <https://python-sensors.readthedocs.io/en/latest/examples/basis_comparison.html>`__ for further discussion of these options.